skill-collectors/guesstimator/CONTRIBUTING.md

-# Contributing to agile-poker
+# Contributing to The Guesstimator

-Welcome to the agile-poker development community!
+Welcome to the Guesstimator development community!
 We're glad you're here.
 This document is designed to help you get your bearings and then to find something fun to work on.